La Musica deuxième

-La Musica Deuxième is a play written by Marguerite Duras, published in 1985 by Éditions Gallimard.
+La Musica Deuxième (English: "The Lover") is a play written by Marguerite Duras, published in 1985 by Éditions Gallimard.
 It is an extension of the work La Musica.

 The plot

 La Musica Deuxième tells the story of a man and woman who reunite three years after they have separated, to finalize their divorce.
 Though they have begun new lives, their history and a shared nostalgia lead them to each other.
 Through conversation they reconstruct their past, revealing misunderstandings and betrayals.